kubevirt/hyperconverged-cluster-operator/docs/enhancements/crypto-api.md

 ## Proposal

 Hyperconverged-cluster-operator (HCO) will read the global configuration for TLS security profile of the APIServer, without storing it in HCO CR, and will propagate the .spec.tlsSecurityProfile stanza to all underlying HCO managed custom resources, and will reconcile them, to achieve alignment and consistency of security profiles between Hyperconverged Kubevirt and OCP/OKD control plane components.
-The idea is that the code to read the Openshift API can be coded once in HCO without the need to replicate it for each single component.
-Moreover, a few components like kubevirt/kubevirt are pretty independent of Openshift specific APIs so HCO looks like a good candidate for this.
+The idea is that the code to read the OpenShift API can be coded once in HCO without the need to replicate it for each single component.
+Moreover, a few components like kubevirt/kubevirt are pretty independent of OpenShift-specific APIs so HCO looks like a good candidate for this.

 The underlying HCO managed custom resources to which HCO will propagate the security profile stanza to, are:
 * `kubevirt.kubevirt.io/kubevirt-kubevirt-hyperconverged`